b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 function may work just fine.

-Still, a die hard 'typist' (if I may call a person this way) would probably use so called generic types, like
+Still, a die hard 'typist' (if I may call a person this way) would probably use so called generic types, like:

 ```jl
 s = """